centria/cs-exercises-20/README.md

 ## How to return your exercises

+*Fork* this repository to your own GitHub account.

 You return your exercises by pushing your answers to your personal repository.
 The repository link is to be sent to the supervising teacher.

-The deadlines are on Sundays.
+The deadlines are on XXXX.

 ### Basics in Programming

+OLD DEADLINES:

 |Part| Deadline           | Exercises and sections total|
 |:--:|:------------------:|:----------|